jeffThompson/PhysicalComputing/Week02_LEDs/Code/00-HelloWorld.md

 # HELLO, WORLD!

 Before we start turning on/off LEDs and wiring up circuits, let's look at how we can upload code to our boards and cover some Python basics.
 If you haven't already, be sure to [follow the steps for connecting and updating your board](https://github.com/jeffThompson/PhysicalComputing/blob/master/Week02_LEDs/SettingUpYourBoard.md) first.

+***

+### CONTENTS

 * [Connect the board](#connect-the-board)
 * [Our first program](#out-first-program)